jake83741/vnc-lm/README.md

 # vnc-lm

 ### Introduction
-Message with DeepSeek, Gemini, Llama 3.3, and other LLMs through Discord.
+Easily add LLMs to Discord.

 **vnc-lm** is a Discord bot for messaging with language models.
 Configure model parameters, branch conversations, and edit prompts to improve responses.
 It is integrated with [ollama](https://github.com/ollama/ollama) and [LiteLLM](https://github.com/BerriAI/litellm).